stevemarcel/dectobin/README.md

-# dectobin
+# Dectobin

- A C sharp console program for converting decimal digits to binary digits
+A C sharp console program for converting decimal digits to binary digits.